Data Centers in Townsville

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Townsville itself.
-Secure, private connections to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure are established via dedicated links to major hubs in Brisbane and Sydney.
+Direct Cloud On-Ramps: Direct cloud on-ramps are not currently available in Townsville.
+Secure, private connections to providers like AWS, Google Cloud, and Microsoft Azure are established via network extensions to major hubs like Brisbane and Sydney.

 Power Analysis